abhishekarya1/Hash-Define-myNotes/content/linux/lib.md

 Debian based distros: apt, dpkg, aptitude
 Red-Hat based: RPM (Red Hat Package Manager), YUM (Yellowdog Updater, Modified), DNF (Dandified Yum) Arch based: Pacman

+---
+## Compression and Archival
+Often times the programs in linux have a `.tar.gz` extension.

+`gzip` is a tool that can compress a _single_ file at a time.

+`tar` is a tool that can create a archive containing multiple files.

+If we combine those, we get a compressed tarball (`.tar.gz`).
+In order to extract the contents, we do the reverse, first unzip and then unpack.